rkarell/pay-back/README.md

 Participants are stored as simple strings in the attributes of **debt** and **transaction** objects

 ## Program operation principle
 The UI is simple and used only to input transactions as text on separate rows (sent to the server with POST request).
-First, the transactions are parsed and validated.
+On the server side, the transactions are first parsed and validated.
 Based on the transactions, debts between each two people are calculated.
 Then above-mentioned algorithms are applied.
-They reduce the amount of debts in a way that each participant still has to pay the same amount.
+They reduce the amount of debts in a way that each participant still gets the correct recompense.
 In the end, the resulting debts are returned to the client.

 ## Framework
 Django

 ## Additional notes
 Time complexity of the algorithms is poor in terms of the number of participants.
-However, in the context of this kind of software it should not be a problem.
+However, in the context of this kind of software, it should not be a problem.

 The data related to debts is basically a directed graph.
 A library for graphs could have been used to implement it.